ndhieu2005/bk-blockchain-training-course-2025/README.md

 ## Support

-Should you have any questions or run into any issues, don't hesitate to reach out on [our Discord](https://discord.gg/gZmWJ5jQ).
+Should you have any questions or run into any issues, don't hesitate to reach out on [our Telegram]().
 We are happy to help!

 Best of luck with your training! 🌟